vuxcode/pr1-project-BirdiePhoenix/bug-list.md

     Solution: Had to go back to the last saved version.
 11. Problem: Runned into some bugs when adding the textbox
     Solution: I hade to create some new functions and rearrange what some of the function does so it could work with the textbox and the buttons
+12. Problem: When you don't write anything when pressing "Confirm Piece" there is following error: Maximum Call stack size exceeded.
+    Solution: I havn't done anything to solve this yet since it doesn't break the program